 The first extreme is the all-knowing, cold machine who needs to show off how much they know about the subject matter, and how competent and well-organized they are.
 When I talk to people with this type of persona, I don’t even feel like talking to a human being in the first place—all such people do, is a never-ending demonstration of power.
 This is so unnecessary.
 Being yourself and showing your real personality doesn’t mean that you will appear incompetent!

-And, I’m quite sure that if you behave like a machine, then in the long run, you will lose more opportunities than you can gain from this.
-Dealing with someone who always needs to have the last word and always knows everything best, is very energy-consuming and draining for the environment after all.
-I’m conscious that in many cases, women develop this persona in a reaction to the male dominant and patronizing behavior.
+And, I’m quite sure that if you behave like a machine, then, in the long run, you will lose more opportunities than you can gain from this.
+Dealing with someone who always needs to have the last word and always knows everything best, is very energy-consuming and draining for the environment after.
+I’m conscious that in many cases, women develop this persona in a reaction to male-dominant and patronizing behaviour.

-Culture also provokes this attitude: in Western culture, traditionally male behaviors (such as wearing a suit) are typically associated with professionalism while traditionally female behaviors (such as wearing a dress) – with being casual and unprofessional.
-Yet still, when expressed to the extreme, this persona can bring a lot of harm in the workplace, especially to the junior female employees.
+Culture also provokes this attitude: in Western culture, traditionally male behaviours (such as wearing a suit) are typically associated with professionalism while traditionally female behaviours (such as wearing a dress) – with being casual and unprofessional.
+Yet still, when expressed to the extreme, this persona can bring a lot of harm in the workplace, especially to junior female employees.

 The second extreme is the enchanting, flirty, kinky girl who uses her charm and looks to build her network and influence.
 This is yet another way of advancing your career but only in short term—eventually, no one will take such a person seriously, namely as a contender to become an equal business partner or an authority in any discipline.

-Such women will always be treated as a mere scene decoration for someone else.
+Such women will always be treated as mere scene decorations for someone else.
 And this is such a plague in business!
 I see this situation so often.
-Women coming to the business meeting dressed like they were attending a prom, all of a sudden raising the tone of their voice by two octaves, and behaving like sweet idiots.
+Women came to the business meeting dressed like they were attending a prom, all of a sudden raising the tone of their voice by two octaves, and behaving like sweet idiots.
 This is so sad to watch!